What Are The Odds?

 As my years continue to accumulate, I sometimes wonder…is this how I was supposed to turn out?
 Am I just here to take up space or am I here for a reason?

 Science claims we can trace our ancestry back to marine organisms.
 Did we really evolve from what started as simple chemical elements into one-celled living creatures?
-And then, eventually, from those, into what we see in a mirror?

-Or are we unique?
+And then, eventually from those, into what we see in a mirror?
+Or, were we created by a superior being?
 How did we come to be here?
-What is so special about this place?
+What’s so special about this place?

 Here on Planet Earth we have what we need to survive; food, water, sunlight for warmth and oxygen.
 Could we survive anywhere else?
 Let’s try to figure that out.